Position

 • Bachelor’s degree in Human Resources, Business Administration, or a related field.

-• Minimum of 3-5 years of experience in employee relations, HR, or a related role.
+• Proven experience in employee relations or a similar role.

-• Strong knowledge of labor laws and regulations.
+• Strong understanding of labor laws and employment regulations.

 Is becoming a Employee Relations Specialist a good career path?